Study in Europe

-Your three months abroad will be during the summer towards the end of your second year at Lancaster, from May/June to August/September.
+Your three months abroad will be during the summer towards the end of your 2nd year at Lancaster (May/June to August/Sept).

-You will be working with an English-speaking research group and supervisor, so the ability to speak a foreign language is not essential.
+You will be working with an English-speaking research group and supervisor – so being able to speak a foreign language is not essential.

 2. Studying courses taught in English

 You can spend the first semester of your third year (between August and December) taking taught courses at one of our partner universities in the Netherlands: